yining-yuan/PDFStream/API.md

 # PDFStream API Documentation

 This document explains every available API endpoint, why it exists, and how to use it.
-It is written for readers without a deep technical background.
-You can think of the system as three layers working together:
+We can think of the system as three layers working together:

 1. Storage (Database) – remembers each PDF's text, size, pages, and extracted keywords so you do not have to re‑process files every time.
 2. Processing (Backend & ML) – extracts readable text from PDFs, identifies meaningful keywords, and calculates how similar documents are to a query or to each other.